mtroyernl/dashbootstrap/README.md

 Created by Mark Troyer & Fons Janssen -  30 December 2016

-This respository explains how to build a DASH-like button circuit.
+This respository explains how to build an efficient low-power circuit that powers a micro-processor after the pressing of a momentary DASH-like button and then shuts off power to the micro-processor when done.
 The highlights of this circuit are as follows:

 - Ideal for battery applications that consume no power when off.
 - ESP8266 is boot strapped ON with click of momentary push button.